-Pediatric Eye Exam
+Pediatric Eye Exams

-In addition, any infants considered at higher risk for eye problems, such as those with prematurity, neuro-developmental delay, or a family history of childhood eye disease, should have a comprehensive examination by a pediatric ophthalmologist during infancy.
+In addition, any infants considered high risk for eye problems, such as those with prematurity, neuro-developmental delay, or a family history of childhood eye disease, should have a comprehensive examination by a pediatric ophthalmologist during infancy.

 However, if routine screening is normal during the first two years of a child’s life, then the first comprehensive examination by a pediatric ophthalmologist should be around 3 years old.
 Subsequent pediatric eye exams should occur periodically throughout the school years, or more frequently if problems develop.

 The comprehensive pediatric eye exam requires dilation of the eyes and includes assessment of visual acuity, refractive error (need for glasses), eye alignment, eye movement and tracking, depth perception, color vision, visual field (peripheral vision), and assessment of all ocular structures.
 This allows our ophthalmologists to develop a deeper understanding of your child’s vision and eye health.
 Additional sophisticated testing is performed when necessary.
 Learn more about what to expect during a comprehensive eye examination for you or your child.